nextstrain/ncov/narratives/ncov_trees-background_pl.md

 # [Jak mapa odnosi się do drzewa?](https://nextstrain.org/ncov/2020-03-11?d=tree,map&legend=closed)

 Na tym slajdzie pokazujemy drzewo pokolorowane według lolaizacji pobranych próbek (i szacowanych lokalizacji w wewnętrznych węzłach).
-Jeśli kilkniesz na ['Explore the data'](https://nextstrain.org/ncov), możesz obejżeć animację pokazującą jak, według oszacowań, wirus rozprzestrzeniał się od momentu wybuchu epidemii.
+Jeśli kilkniesz na ['Explore the data'](https://nextstrain.org/ncov), możesz obejrzeć animację pokazującą jak, według oszacowań, wirus rozprzestrzeniał się od momentu wybuchu epidemii.

 <!-- Here, we show the tree colored by the location of each sample (and inferred location for each internal node).
 If you click ['Explore the data'](https://nextstrain.org/ncov), you can play an animation of how the inferred spread of the virus over the course of the outbreak. -->